 Although many chignons are of the stiff matrimonial variety, we love that the style can work for all occasions—weddings, sure, but also grocery trips and late brunches.
-No matter your texture, we’ve found a style to suit you.
+No matter your texture, we’ve got the chignon hairstyle ideas for you.

 As an added perk, these chignons are heat-free.
 Give your hair a holiday—it’s on us.